Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/running_the_vin_linux.rst

 * In another terminal window on ``system_1``, run ``VIN -n -a <ip_1> -h 7070 -p 8080 -r 9090``.
 This will start a *VIN™* peer node with an HTTP port of ``7080``, a data (*Kademlia*) port of ``8080`` and a receipt server port of ``9090`` and connect to the bootstrap on ``<ip_1>``.
 Note: these ports can be chosen based on the requirements/restrictions of the user.
-* If the peer connects to the bootstrap successfully, the window will contain a similar output to the one in the figure below.
+* If the peer connects to the bootstrap successfully, the terminal window will contain a similar output to the one below.
 Take note that it displays the ports and IP address that was used during the peer's instantiation.

 .. admonition:: System 1 VIN™ Peer Connection Output
   :class: admonition-vin-run